xierox/collect_sep_symhelp/Readme.md

 This tool will:
 - Enable SEP logging and restart SEP services to enable logging
 - Wait 1 hour (This is configurable.)
-- Download, run, and save SymHelp utility to collect SEP logs
+- Download and run the SymHelp utility to collect SEP logs
 - Disable SEP logging and restart SEP services to disable logging

 The SymHelp log file (extension .sdbz) is written to a static path.
 This makes remote log collection simple.
 The path is: **C:\WINDOWS\TEMP\symhelphi**